Extension Installation

 deploy Directory

-Simply copy the extension you want to install into the folder {lucee-installation}/lucee-server/deploy.
-Lucee will pick it up at startup or within a minute after startup and install it.
-You can find extensions to install under download.lucee.org.
+Copy an extension file (.lex) into {lucee-installation}/lucee-server/deploy.
+Lucee picks it up at startup or within a minute and installs it.

 {